 Entering the "/" key on your keyboard opens up a list of note taking options.
 This allows you to format your notes, and assign action items.

 As you take notes during the meeting, each line of notes is time stamped.
 To see the time stamps, simply hover over the text.
 You can click on the time stamp to jump to that portion of the transcript to gain more context.
-This is especially helpful after the fact when trying to find a key moment to rewatch (an alternative is to mark a key moment as it happens using Highlight).
+This is especially helpful after the fact when trying to find a key moment to rewatch (an alternative is to mark a key moment as it happens using Bookmark).

 You can toggle the Notes panel open and closed by clicking on the Notes icon in the bottom right corner of your screen.
 Here's what the Vowel meeting looks like with the Notes panel closed.